 HOW TO GET THERE

-The Basilica of Santa Maria Gloriosa dei Frari is located in the center of the San Polo district.
+The Basilica of Santa Maria Gloriosa dei Frari is located in the center of the San Polo district, about 800 meters away from the Santa Lucia railway station.
 The closest vaporetto stop is San Toma, on the waterbus Lines 1 and 2, about 300 meters away.
 To find the church on foot, use the map below.